samdze/godot-native-bullets-plugin/README.md

 - `texture`: controls what texture is sent to the bullet material.
 - `material`: the material used to render each bullet.
 - `collisions_enabled`: enables or disables collision detection, turning it off increases performances.
+- `collision_layer_`: the collision layer to use during collision detection.
+Visible only if `collisions_enabled` is on.
+- `collision_mask`: the collision mask to use during collision detection.
+Visible only if `collisions_enabled` is on.
 - `collision_shape`: the CollisionShape to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `use_viewport_as_active_rect`: if enabled, uses the current viewport to detect whether a bullet should be deleted.
 - `active_rect`: the rect outside of which the bullets get deleted.
 Visible only if `use_viewport_as_active_rect` if off.